bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+  A relational database is a database structured with shcema to recognize relations among stored items of information.
+  SQL(Structured Query Language) is a language used in programming to manage a relational database

 2. Why do tables need a `primary key`?

+  a table needs a primary key to uniquely identify each table record

 3. What is the name given to a table column that references the primary key on another table.

+  foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+  We need a third table to join the other two tables and go from one many to many relationship to two one to many relationships

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.